Samsung Galaxy Z Flip 6

-The Samsung Galaxy Z Flip 6 (stylized as Samsung Galaxy Z Flip6) is a foldable smartphone developed by Samsung Electronics.
-Officially announced on July 10, 2024, at the Samsung Galaxy Unpacked event in Paris, France, alongside the Galaxy Z Fold 6, Galaxy Watch 7, Galaxy Buds 3 series, and Galaxy Ring.
+The Samsung Galaxy Z Flip 6 (stylized as Samsung Galaxy Z Flip6) is an Android-based foldable smartphone developed and marketed by Samsung Electronics.
+Officially announced on July 10, 2024, at the Samsung's Galaxy Unpacked event in Paris, France, alongside the Galaxy Z Fold 6, the Galaxy Watch 7, the Galaxy Buds 3 series, and the Galaxy Ring.
 It is the successor to the Galaxy Z Flip 5 and became available on July 31, 2024.

+On July 9, 2025, the Galaxy Z Flip 6 was succeeded by the Galaxy Z Flip 7 and had its FE-based model.

 Design

-Compared to its predecessor, the Galaxy Z Flip 5, the Galaxy Z Flip 6 features a more squared-off frame design.
-The wide camera has been upgraded to 50 MP, and the camera rings are color-matched to the device’s body.
+Compared to its predecessor (the Galaxy Z Flip 5), the Galaxy Z Flip 6 features a more squared-off frame design.
+Its camera rings are color-matched to the device’s body.
+The frame is constructed from matte aluminum, compared to the polished frame on the Z Flip 5.
+The device holds an IP48 rating, making it the first foldable smartphone with certified dust protection.
+The cover screen and back panel are protected by Corning Gorilla Glass Victus 2, while the inner display uses ultra-thin glass (UTG).

 The cover screen now supports resizable widgets, allowing multiple widgets to be displayed on a single page.
 Internally, a cooling system has been added to improve thermal management capabilities.
-The cover screen and back panel are protected by Corning Gorilla Glass Victus 2, while the inner display uses ultra-thin glass (UTG).
-The device holds an IP48 rating, making it the first foldable smartphone with certified dust protection.
-The frame is constructed from matte aluminum, compared to the polished frame on the Z Flip 5.
 The device's clamshell design also enables Flex Mode, which supports split-screen interactions when partially folded.

-Colors

-The Samsung Galaxy Z Flip 6 is available in seven colors: Blue, Silver Shadow, Mint, Yellow, Crafted Black, White, and Peach.
+The device is available in seven colors: Blue, Silver Shadow, Mint, Yellow, Crafted Black, White, and Peach.
 Crafted Black, White, and Peach are online-exclusive variants, with Crafted black featuring a carbon fiber pattern finish.